Innovation tips for startups

 Establish a culture of innovation from the beginning

-Innovation can be one of those tasks to which all want to do better, but who insist that they have no time.
+Innovation can be one of those tasks to which all want to do better.
 Without any timelines and urgent need, innovation can go down to the bottom of your “to do” list stack.
 But it’s hazardous.
 Take time for innovation by setting hours every week regularly.
 Plan a weekly brainstorming session or spend a number of hours a week on innovations for employees.
 As a company, you will find creative solutions to any problem and can thus advance the company.

 - To constantly investigate and review the marketplace better, remember to leave an emotional distance and use a critical eye.